 With the Union Budget 2019-20 slated for July 5, we look at critical areas that corporate India would like solutions to.

-However, the lower tax rates were only applicable to specific sectors and corporates that operate within a certain criteria.
-This was highly limiting and with the upcoming budget, the industry is hoping to see a 5 per cent cut in corporate tax rates to drive economic growth rates.
-Specific segments like real estate, NBFCs, infrastructure companies, aviation and export houses are facing headwinds due to a variety of factors and this demands stable fiscal and policy measures.
+However, the lower tax rates were only applicable to specific sectors and corporates that operate within certain criteria.
+This was highly limiting and with the upcoming budget, the industry is hoping to see a 5 percent cut in corporate tax rates to drive economic growth rates.
+Specific segments like real estate, NBFCs, infrastructure companies, aviation, and export houses are facing headwinds due to a variety of factors and this demands stable fiscal and policy measures.

 “Jewelry purchase through EMIs is another option that we would like the government to look into,” he remarked.

 At a time when India is aiming to grow into an innovation powerhouse, the Union Budget 2019 will need to address the problem of angel tax.
-Earlier, in an effort to motivate and promote entrepreneurship, the government tagged startups with sales of up to ₹100 crore (from a previous exemption limit of ₹25 crore) eligible for angel tax relief.
+Earlier, in an effort to motivate and promote entrepreneurship, the government tagged startups with sales of up to ₹100 crores (from a previous exemption limit of ₹25 crores) eligible for angel tax relief.

 With the upcoming Union Budget 2019-20, the startup community is hoping to gain a complete exemption.